 From buying a home to diversifying an investment portfolio and kick-starting financial planning, here are some of the ways that our investment banking clients are leveraging bonuses to meet their goals.

-In terms of lending, for example, “as well as looking at past compensation, we also consider some forms of guaranteed future cash flows, such as deferred bonuses and vesting stock, when assessing affordability.”
+Our approach includes tailored lending.
+“As well as looking at past compensation, we also consider some forms of guaranteed future cash flows, such as deferred bonuses and vesting stock, when assessing affordability,” Louise adds.

 1. Upsize or refurbish property